Brandon Jackson (American football): Professional career

-2007 NFL Combine

 Green Bay Packers

-Jackson was drafted by the Green Bay Packers in the second round of the 2007 NFL Draft.
-He scored his first NFL touchdown in Week 3, on September 23, 2007 against the San Diego Chargers.
+Jackson was drafted by the Green Bay Packers in the second round of the 2007 NFL Draft with the 63rd overall pick.
+He scored his first NFL touchdown in Week 3, on September 23, 2007, against the San Diego Chargers.
 Jackson topped the 100 yard mark for the first time in his career on December 30, 2007.
-On January 2, 2008 Jackson was voted NFL Rookie of the Week for his performance against the Detroit Lions in which he ran the ball 20 times for 113 yards and made two receptions for 22 yards in the Packers 34–13 victory.
+On January 2, 2008, Jackson was voted NFL Rookie of the Week for his performance against the Detroit Lions in which he ran the ball 20 times for 113 yards and made two receptions for 22 yards in the Packers 34–13 victory.
 In the 11 games he played in, Jackson rushed for 267 yards on 75 carries and a touchdown and added 130 yards on 16 receptions.

 Jackson played in 13 games during his 2008 season, rushing for 248 yards on 45 carries and a touchdown, with 30 receptions for 185 yards.
 In 2009, Jackson ran for 111 yards in 12 games on 37 attempts, with two rushing touchdowns and a receiving touchdown.

 When starter Ryan Grant suffered ligament damage to his ankle during the first game of the 2010 season, Jackson was named the starter.
 During the regular season, Jackson achieved new career highs with 703 yards rushing and 342 yards receiving.
 However, Jackson would later lose his starting job to rookie RB James Starks.

 At the end of the 2010 season, Jackson and the Packers appeared in Super Bowl XLV against the Pittsburgh Steelers.
 He had one reception for 14 yards in the game.